chiara-mauri/claustrum_segmentation/README.md

  - ```--mni-1.0``` : set MNI target resolution to 1mm instead of 1.5mm (only applies to quality control)"

 The method outputs a folder containing:
-- claustrum.rh.nii.gz, claustrum.lh.nii.gz: images with claustrum segmentation for right and left hemisphere respectively.
+- claustrum.rh.nii.gz, claustrum.lh.nii.gz: images with claustrum segmentation at 0.35 mm isotropic resolution, for right and left hemisphere respectively.
 Following the FreeSurfer LookupTable, right claustrum has ID 139, left claustrum has ID 138
 - claustrum.prior.rh.nii.gz, claustrum.prior.lh.nii.gz: probabilistic atlas for right and left claustrum, linearly registered into subject space (used to crop the input image around claustrum)
 - seg.rh.stats, seg.lh.stats: files with right and left claustrum volumes (mm3)
 - synthmorph: folder with synthmorph registration to MNI152 space (nonlinear if using --qc, linear otherwise)